Ceramic Dictionary

 Read more about: Tile – Stands

-ca: BASE - El cos dels esmalts i colors
+ca: BASE - El cos dels esmalts i color.

 Base: the different ingredients mixed together to form a substance that becomes the body for glazes and colors.
 Read more about: Glaze-base

-Base: is the underneath part of object.
+Base: is the underneath part of an object.
 In pottery it can be of various shapes, flat, round or pointed.
-The footing is a protruding ring, which the object stands on.
-It can be made, when being turned on the wheel as part of it or added.
+The footing is a protruding ring which the object stands on.
+It can be made as part of the object when this is being turned on the wheel or added later.
 If a base is pointed a separate footing in metal or wood has to be made.

 ca: GIBRELL